jia-wei-00/gatsby-portfolio/src/jobs/besquare.md

 - Develop mobile applications for Android platforms.
 - Learn to build mobile apps using Flutter.
-- Implement state management using Mobx for seamless app behavior.
+- Utilizing Cubit for state management.
 - Discover how to use Flutter widgets effectively.

 <br />